Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks: Background and Related Work

 \phead{Test Augmentation and Oracle Improvement.} Approaches to strengthening test suites can be broadly grouped by their generation strategy.
 Search-based tools, such as EvoSuite~\cite{fraser2011evosuite} and Pynguin~\cite{lukasczyk2022pynguin}, optimize for structural coverage criteria.
 LLM-based approaches generate semantically richer tests by conditioning on code context and natural-language specifications~\cite{lemieux2023codamosa,yuan2024evaluating}.
 In the APR context, Xin and Reiss~\cite{1identifyovefittiedpatches} generate tests via symbolic execution to distinguish correct patches from overfitted ones, and Yang et al.~\cite{Opad} use specification-guided generation for patch assessment.
 For oracle quality specifically, Jahangirova et al.~\cite{jahangirova2016test} use mutation testing to identify false positives and false negatives in existing oracles, and Xie~\cite{xie2006augmenting} augments test suites with regression oracle checking by capturing object states and asserting on observer methods.
 EvalPlus~\cite{liu2023your} augments function-level benchmarks with LLM- and mutation-based test input generation.
+Other techniques instead assess overfitting on a single given patch ~\cite{invalidator,Shibboleth,Fixchecker}, whereas PROBE strengthens the benchmark's tests so that they constrain any future patch.

 Three recent works are most closely related to \tool.
 Wang et al.~\cite{wang2025solved} identify behaviorally incorrect patches on SWE-bench Verified through retrospective empirical analysis, but do not generate stronger tests to prevent such patches from being accepted.
 Meta's ACH~\cite{harman2025mutation} combines mutation and LLM-based test generation, but targets production-level regression hardening where fault classes are provided by engineers rather than discovered automatically.
 UTBoost~\cite{yu2025utboost} is most directly comparable, generating tests from code context and issue descriptions to strengthen SWE-bench evaluation.
 Unlike \tool, however, its weakness detection and test validation are both coupled to the availability of agent-generated patches, making adequacy assessment dependent on the particular agents under evaluation rather than an independent property of the benchmark.